About Us

 FOUNDER

-Her work has been experienced at the the Illuminate L.A.’s Collective Memory Installation at Grand Park, at Los Angeles State Historic Park with the site specific design-build installation, ‘Pulling the Sun Back’ in collaboration with Mercedes Dorame, the Architecture + Design Museum ‘Come In Les Femmes’the Coachella Music & Arts Festival 2012EDC Las Vegas 2013Coachella Music & Arts Festival 2014.
-In 2018 she received 1st place with her team in the the Yes to ADU Design Competition in Los Angeles to advance the legislation and policies for Accessible Dwelling Units (ADU).
+Her work has been experienced at the the Illuminate L.A.’s Collective Memory Installation at Grand Park, at Los Angeles State Historic Park with the site specific design-build installation, ‘Pulling the Sun Back’ in collaboration with Mercedes Dorame, The Vanishing Worlds of Audubon: River Walk and Creative Workshop, MOCA Teens Workshop 2023 and the Architecture + Design Museum ‘Come In Les Femmes’.
+In 2018 she received 1st place with her team in the Yes to ADU Design Competition in Los Angeles to advance the legislation and policies for Accessible Dwelling Units (ADU).
+She has previously taught and lectured at USC School of Architecture, USC Cinematic Arts, the Los Angeles Institute of Architecture and Design (LAIAD), Pasadena City College (PCC) and Santa Monica College (SMC).
+In her art practice, she raises awareness and funds for community initiatives such as the Committee in Solidarity with the People of El Salvador (CISPES).